 Your intranet news isn't able to reach people who don't have intranet access, and people can't read it at home or on the train the way they used to with magazines.

-The solution for this problem is to launch a mobile app which people can then download from the public app store onto their private smartphones.
+The solution for this problem is to launch an employee communications app which people can then download from the public app store onto their private smartphones.
 These apps have dramatically higher engagement rates.
 In addition, they feature push notifications, which enable employers to actively reach out to your staff for important information.
 Furthermore, you can publish content much more often, with richer media and an increased number of shorter stories.
 An app allows your employees to identify themselves with their company and engage in daily news.
 You can read our ebook on launching a branded internal communication app to learn more about the process.

 A printed medium is not only used to display advertisements, but also to represent the company itself and, therefore, function as an advert for your company.
 That’s why an advanced app such as Staffbase comes with advanced branding and design possibilities.

 In this blog post, we will cover the different steps it takes to transition from a printed employee magazine to a real-time, interactive corporate news app while also clearing the challenges above.
 Let's save the rainforest!